hlaueriksson/LoFuUnit/README.md

 Use the _subject_ for the `act` or `when` test steps.

 The `Clear` method reset the Auto-Mocking Container, and clears the mocks and _subject_ under test.
-Make test methods isolated for each other, by clearing the state in between runs.
+Make test methods isolated from each other, by clearing the state between runs.
-Test fixtures can also be implemented so `Clear`is invoked for all test methods in a _set up / initialize / constructor_ or _tear down / cleanup / dispose_ method.
+Test fixtures can also be implemented so `Clear`is invoked for all test methods in a _tear down / cleanup / dispose_ method.

 The `Fixture` property is exposed to the test fixtures.
 Use it in scenarios where the methods described above are inadequate.
 Consult the [AutoFixture documentation](https://github.com/AutoFixture/AutoFixture/wiki) for more information.